sdelcourt/sde.videorent/README.rst

 After considering the problem descrition, I thought it would be best to separate the "film" as an asbtract concept from its physical support (DVD, VHS) which is rented.

-The solution would use 4 objects:
+The solution will use 4 objects:

 - Customer: a person signaletic + an attribute "bonus points".
 - Film: a generic film description + an attribute "release type" (new, old, regular).